 We were the first Fraternity to organize a national convention and establish a democratic system of government based on Chapter representation, in 1869.

-We were the first Fraternity to offer a scholastic award in any American college or university, when the Samuel Brown Wylie Mitchell Prize in English Literature was created at the University of Pennsylvania, in 1888.
+We were the first Fraternity to offer a scholastic award in any American college or university, when the Samuel Brown Wylie Mitchell Prize in English Composition was created at the University of Pennsylvania, in 1888.

 We were one of the first fraternities to become an international organization with the establishment of the Alpha Beta Chapter at the University of Toronto.

 We were a charter member of the National Inter-Fraternity Conference (NIC), in 1909.

 We celebrated our sesquicentennial anniversary of 150 years of operation, in 2000.

 We held the first Men Of Honor leadership development program, designed to help our members become more effective leaders and officers within their local Chapter, in 2001.

 We work with the Leukemia and Lymphoma Society as our national charity, with our members raising tens of thousands of dollars each year.